pdisbeschl/pdisbeschl/README.md

-👋 Hi, I’m @pdisbeschl - My name is Paul Disbeschl and this is my personal account 💼 I'm a lecturer at Maastricht University's Department of Advanced Computing Sciences (DACS).
+👋 Hi, I’m @pdisbeschl - My name is Paul Disbeschl and this is my personal account <br>
+💼 I'm a lecturer at Maastricht University's Department of Advanced Computing Sciences (DACS).<br>
-👀 I’m interested in Operations Research, AI, Data Science, Machine Learning, and more!
+👀 I’m interested in Operations Research, AI, Data Science, Machine Learning, and more!<br>
-🌱 I’m currently learning how to improve my teaching skills.
+🌱 I’m currently learning how to improve my teaching skills.<br>
-💞️ I’m looking to collaborate on... anything, let me know!
+💞️ I’m looking to collaborate on... anything, let me know!<br>
 📫 How to reach me: my e-mail adress is my github username @ gmail.com.

 <!---